Nipsuli/clerk-fapi-rs/README.md

 ## Status

 Works and is used in production.
-But historically there has been some mismatches with the type definitions and actual behavior, and haven't used all endpoints, so if you run into issues open an issue or pr.
+But historically there has been some mismatches with the type definitions and actual behavior, and I haven't used all endpoints, so if you run into issues open an issue or pr.

 ## Core idea

-This crate is quite thin wrapper on top of the REST Frontend API.
+This crate is quite thin wrapper on top of the REST Frontend API. `Clerk` is a statefull client exposing the full Clerk FAPI methods via `Clerk::get_fapi_client`.
-`Clerk` is a statefull client exposing the full Clerk FAPI methods via `Clerk::get_fapi_client` unwrapping the piggybagged client.
-It does not implement similar objects with methods as example the Javscript Clerk does, only the direct FAPI endpoints.
-But it does keep the current state of the client in sync allowing one signin and call api methods as signed in user.
+Clerk keeps the client state updated by piggypagging the requests with the current client state.
+The methods in the `ClerkFapiClient` will unwrap the requests and return only the core response and update the client state in `Clerk` stcuct.

 The `src/apis` and `src/models` are generated based on the `fapi_swagger.json`.
-There seems to be small issues in the clerk API spec and it does not reflect the reality in all of the cases.
+There seems to have been small issues in the clerk API spec and it has not always reflected the reality in all of the cases.
 Those cases where I've run into are fixed by hand.
+The models and api methods are also exported so those can be used directly as well.

+### State

-By default the state is stored in in `HashMap` but if one wants to add some persistent state one can provide anything that implments the `clerk_fapi_rs::configuration::Store` trait.
+By default the state is stored in in `HashMap` but if one wants to add some persistent state, example to allow offline state, one can provide anything that implments the `clerk_fapi_rs::configuration::Store` trait.

-The main usage of the Clerk FAPI happens via the `Clerk::get_fapi_client` method.
-The returned `ClerkFapiClient` supports fully typed [Clerk FAPI](https://clerk.com/docs/reference/frontend-api).

-Clerk communicates the state of sessions back by piggybagging the requests and returns full `ClientPeriodClient` as part of most api calls.
-The `Clerk` updates it's own state based on the responses and triggers optional listeners which one can register with `clerk::add_listener` and returns only the core response.
+### Listener

+`Clerk` allows to pass in listere callbacks that are calld

 The type of lister: